Ilkka-LBL/LBLDataAccess/README.md

 `print(geo_help.geography_keys())`

 which will print describe what the first few letters of the columns stand for.
 These descriptions aren't in-depth descriptions, but do provide some context.
 To fully understand what each of these areas are supposed to measure, please refer to ONS' Open Geography Portal.

-Please note that you need to select the starting and the ending columns from the list of available geographies that are printed using the
+Please note that you need to select the starting and the ending columns from the list of available geographies that are printed using the `available_geographies()` method.
-`available_geographies()` method.

 ## Selecting the geocodes
 Now that you have decided what transformation you want, you're ready to use the `SmartGeocodeLookup` class.
 To import this class:

 `from LBLDataAccess.load_geocodes import SmartGeocodeLookup`

 `SmartGeocodeLookup` class first finds common columns between tables, and then uses graph theory to find the shortest path between all columns, regardless of whether they are in the same or different tables.
 This class is particularly helpful when the path between columns requires more than one join operation.
 As the original reason for creating this class was to find the geocodes for local authorities, we also need to provide a list of local authorities.
 As an example, let's say we want to get the 2022 GSS codes for Lewisham at Ward level, we'd use:

 ```
+gss = SmartGeocodeLookup(end_column_max_value_search=True, local_authority_constraint=True, verbose=True)
+# changing end_column_max_value_search to True gives different results from setting it False
-gss = SmartGeocodeLookup(starting_column='LAD22CD', ending_column='WD22CD', local_authorities=['Lewisham'])
+gss.run_graph(starting_column='LAD22CD', ending_column='WD22CD', local_authorities=['Lewisham'])

-print(gss.get_filtered_geocodes())
+# try changing WD22CD to WD21CD and WD23CD to see how this affects the results

+geocodes = gss.get_filtered_geocodes(1)  # the integer input here sets the number of possible routes returned.
+print(geocodes[0])

 ```

 This returns a Pandas dataframe containing all Wards for Lewisham as at 2022.
 Note that Pandas dataframe consists of other columns too, so you may need to apply further filters.
 If you want to know the path (i.e. list of tables that were joined), use:

-`print(gss.shortest_path)`
+`print(gss.shortest_paths)`

 As another example, to get 2021 census Output area GSS codes, we'd have to choose output area column for 2021:

 ```
-gss = SmartGeocodeLookup(starting_column='LAD22CD', ending_column='OA21CD', local_authorities=['Lewisham'])
+gss.run_graph(starting_column='LAD22CD', ending_column='OA21CD', local_authorities=['Lewisham'])

 print(gss.get_filtered_geocodes())
 ```
+Note that we haven't created a new SmartGeocodeLookup object, but rather are just building a new graph based on the data we already have.
 ---
 # Using Geocodes with NOMIS

 ## Configuring NOMIS
 The pre-requisite for using the NOMIS class is that you'll need to register for NOMIS and find your API key (www.nomisweb.co.uk) in settings.
 When you first use the `DownloadFromNomis` class, you should set the `api_key` and `proxies` arguments.
 If you want, you can additionally set `memorize=True`, which will save these variables in the `config.json` file in the `config` folder.
 The proxies argument has to be set as a dictionary `proxies = {'http': your_http_proxy, 'https': your_https_proxy}`.
 For example:

 ```
 from LBLDataAccess.access_nomis import DownloadFromNomis